Jesus Jose Armendarez, often called Jessie by his friends, of Monahans passed away on October 8, 2015, at the age of 94.

 Jesus was a WWII U.S. Navy veteran and served in the Pacific Theater in 1943 and 1944.
 He received an honorable discharge as a Seaman First Class in 1946 and was the recipient of the Victory Medal for WWII.
 He was based out of the U.S. Naval Station at Arzew, Algeria and served aboard the LST's 492 and 665 (Tank Landing Ships).

 After his service in the U.S. Navy, he served for over 40 years in the Merchant Marines and retired in 1985.
 He made his permanent home in Monahans after his retirement.

 A memorial service will be held at 2 pm on Saturday, Oct.
 17, at Harkey Funeral Home.
 Father John Lucido will conduct the service.

 Jesus was preceded in death by his parents; wife, Grace Armendarez; and partner, Pilar Cordero.

 He is survived by two sons, Jesus Jose Armendarez, Jr. and Oscar Armendarez, both of Monahans; grandchildren, Jesse Armendarez of Monahans, Hailey Armendarez of Vallejo, CA, Joseph Armendarez of San Antonio, Oscar Armendarez, Jr, Bonae Armendarez, Dale Armendarez and Jose Armendarez, all of Sacramento, CA; one great grandchild, Oscar Armendarez III of Sacramento.

-To send flowers to Jesus' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Jesus Jose Armendarez, please visit our floral store.